01-edu/Branch-AI/one_md_per_day_format/piscine/Week3/w3day04.md

 - Boolean: Each document is a boolean vector
 - Wordcount: Each document is a word count vector
 - TFIDF: Each document is a score vector.
-The score is detailed in the next exercise.
+The score is detailed here: https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html.

 The data `tweets_train.txt` contains tweets labeled with a sentiment.
 It gives the positivity of a tweet.